RafaRemote/oc_python_p02_market_analysis/readme.md

 - __book__: to scrape data from one book
 - __category__: to scrape category from one category
-- __everything__ : to scrape everything
+- __all__ : to scrape everything

 arg2: depends on the function you have chosen:
 - if __book__: type the __url__ of the product page of the book you want to scrape,
 - else if __category__: type the __name of the category__ you have chosen. (all characters must be lowercased, no spaces but only dashes),
-- else __everything__ : type 'everything' to scrape all the datas .
+- else __all__ : type '.'

 arg3: destination folder.
 Type the name one you want for the folder which will store the data you want to scrape

 arg4: destination csv file.
-Type the name you want, without the extension '.csv', for the csv file to be created.
+Type the name you want, without the extension '.csv', for the csv file to be created, if you want to scrape all the categories just type '.' as arg4.

 arg5: choice for the image downloading and saving.
 Images will be saved in the folder you specified in arg3.